 Shoes and boots

 Footwear is an item that is often overlooked by many when packing for their safari vacation.
 Many men and women alike, assume any shoe will do.
 Not just any pair of shoes can work for a safari.
 The comfortable flat roomy shoes that we suggested earlier can only take you as far as the vicinity of the lodge where you’ll be staying and off course on your long international flight, however the rugged African terrain requires sturdy comfortable hiking boots that are long lasting and will not leave your feet bruised.
 It is very easy for something as trivial as a pair of shoes to ruin your African safari experience.
 So we strongly suggest that that you invest in safari footwear for your trip.
 Try and get a pair of shoes or boots that are high quality, preferably waterproof and that protect the ankles.
 An extra pair of quality sneakers should do.
+Check out our guide on the best shoes for a safari.

 An Africa safari is one trip where you need only pack what is necessary.
 Extra luggage will just be a burden which will put a dumper on your African experience.
 Carry a sweater, a jacket or a shawl to keep you warm when it gets cold, trousers shorts, T shirts, sleeping clothes shoes that you will need.
 Recycling clothes when on safari is something to bear with especially for women who find it hard.
 Jewellery is not necessary, but you can buy some African jewelry to take home with you.